Tomsawyerhu/GPT-O1-on-QuixBugs/README.md

 Our work can serve as a foundation for further in-depth exploration of the applications of GPT-family models in APR.

 ## Main Results
+This is the repository for **Can GPT-O1 Kill All Bugs?
+An Evaluation of GPT-Family LLMs on QuixBugs**

 | **Benchmark problem**               | **O1-preview** | **O1-mini** | **GPT-4o** | **ChatGPT**         | **Codex** | **CIRCLE** | **Standard APR** |
 |-------------------------------------|----------------|--------------|------------|----------------------|-----------|------------|------------------|